-The first night in your new home is exciting and busy and maybe even a bit overwhelming.
+The first night or weeks in your new home is exciting and busy and maybe even a bit overwhelming.
 The last thing you need is for it to feel chaotic.
 After all of your planning and decision making for this move, you can finally start to relax and enjoy your new house.
 Before that first night arrives, you’ll want to have all of your essentials close at hand.
 A first night moving kit may be the single most important box in your move.
 It is no doubt a must-have for a smooth transition for everyone — including pets in your household!

-We’ve created some suggestions to help you plan your first night moving box and alleviate some of the stress that could come from digging through endless boxes just to find your toothbrush or bedsheets.
+We’ve created some suggestions to help you plan your first night moving boxes and alleviate some of the stress that could come from digging through endless boxes just to find your toothbrush or bedsheets.

 Moving Tip: Make sure you have not packed any items your moving company cannot transport.
 For a list of items Mayflower cannot move due to health or safety regulations, refer to our restricted items checklist.

-What Is A First Night Box?
+What is a First Night Box?

 Your first night box contains everything you will want to easily access the first day and night you spend in your new home.
 The first night kit does not need to be a box; you could choose a suitcase, plastic tub, or even a storage trunk depending on what you need to pack.
 Remember, you may not be able to find everything you need quickly in all the boxes you’ve just moved.
 Don’t let your boxes bully you!
-Take charge of your first 24 hours and create enjoyable memories in your new space.
+Take charge of your first 24 hours or weeks and create enjoyable memories in your new space.

-The checklists we’ve developed for your first night covers everything from sleep machines, electronics and chargers to toilet paper, linens and cleaning necessities.
+The checklists we’ve developed for your first night or weeks covers everything from sleep machines, electronics and chargers to toilet paper, linens and cleaning necessities.
 We’ve thought of everything, so you don’t have to.
 It’s important to enjoy your first night and feel a sense of accomplishment.
-Searching for a clean bath towel or your comfy pajamas puts a damper on the excitement of your first night in your new home.
+Searching for a clean bath towel or your comfy pajamas puts a damper on the excitement of your first night or weeks in your new home.

-Be sure to customize your first night box based on you and/or your family’s needs and circumstances.
+Be sure to customize your first night boxes based on you and/or your family’s needs and circumstances.
 You may need to include exactly what we suggest or put your own unique spin on it, but any way you plan it, just make sure you have everything nearby and in one place.

 Go ahead and pop the bubbly!
 You’ve got the essentials covered, and now it’s time to celebrate!